dannyhuang994/sta9760-NYC_Parking_Data_Loading_into_ES/README.md

-## STAT9760 - Project 1 - Part 2 Loading NYC Parking Data into ElasticSearch
+## STAT9760 - Project 1 - Part 2 Loading NYC Parking Violation Data into ElasticSearch

 ![scrnshot](https://github.com/dannyhuang994/sta9760-NYC_Parking_Data_Loading_into_ES/blob/master/dashboard1.png)
 ![scrnshot](https://github.com/dannyhuang994/sta9760-NYC_Parking_Data_Loading_into_ES/blob/master/dashboard2.png)

+The above is the dashboard created using Kiabana.
+To create your Kiabana visualizations of the NYC Parking Violation Data, simply follow the instructions below:

-#### pwd should be the file containing dockerfile and yml file
+#### Your current working directory should be the file containing dockerfile and yml file

 Start: